Spread Betting With Trading View

 CFD Trading vs Spread Betting UK

-CFDs and spread bets are bascially the same thing with a few minor differences.
-Both are leveraged products – meaning you can trade on margin You can go long or short with both You don’t own the underlying asset No stamp duty to pay on share purchases in the UK (take that HMRC!)
+Both are leveraged products – meaning you can trade on margin, go long or short, and you don’t own the underlying asset.
+There’s also no stamp duty to pay on share purchases in the UK.

 Spread Betting